nazimcanislam/employee-log-screen/README.md

 - Django 4.1
 - Pyscopg2
 - PostgreSql 15
+- Docker

 ## Running the Server

 ### Define Database

-In order for the Django server to communicate with PostgreSql, it is necessary to write the necessary information against the fields in the `.env` file.
+In order for the Django server to communicate with PostgreSql, it is necessary to write the necessary information against the fields in the `app/.env` file.
+If the file doesn't exist, create it.

 ```
 DB_NAME=example_db_name